Lula registers for Brazil race from jail as thousands rally

 “The PT did not listen to cooler heads in the party that wanted Haddad nominated in June,” said David Fleischer, politics professor emeritus at the University of Brasilia.
 “They are trying to use Lula’s popularity and image as a martyr to the max to fortify the party.”

-Reporting by Lisandra Paraguassu and Ricardo Brito; Writing and additional reporting by Brad Brooks and Anthony Boadle; editing by Brad Haynes, Dan Grebler and Jeffrey Benkoe
+Reporting by Lisandra Paraguassu and Ricardo Brito; Writing and additional reporting by Brad Brooks and Anthony Boadle; Editing by Jeffrey Benkoe and Sandra Maler